 Architecture is a process as much as a product, a method of making decisions based on drawings and conversation.
 The following is a summary of how we go about the design process at FKA.
 The intention is to explain our methods to new clients, prospective clients might be interested as well.

-Many projects do not need the full process described here.
+Most projects do not need the full process described here.
+It is up to the client to decide how much designing is needed.
 Simple commercial buildings go straight to Sean’s desk.
 Often clients will need only the first phase, a basic concept clearly drawn out.
 This can be helpful to builders who wish to interest investors, as well as real estate agents who wish to sell a parcel of land.

 If the land has been purchased, I prefer meeting clients for the first time on site.
 I try to get a sense of how the new owners see the land, what they react to, the particulars of why they chose it.
 I check the light and the views, the slope, which trees might want to be kept and if there are other significant landscape features to be incorporated.